 The challenge with cooking duck is that the skin layer is really thick.
 It’s a very fatty bird.
 You would be too if you had to hang out on a cold lake all day!

 When you’re cooking duck, there are three competing concepts that we’re trying to perform at the same time:

 1) Render out as much fat at possible from the skin.

 2) Make the skin crispy.

-3) Not overcook the bird (I like my duck to be a nice medium – still a bit pink on the inside).
+3) Not overcook the bird (a nice medium – still a bit pink on the inside is about right).

-You could serve this with a lot of things, but I chose to serve it with Israeli couscous and some steamed vegetables.
+You could serve this with a lot of things, like Israeli couscous and some steamed vegetables.

-While it may have a slightly maple flavor, I still recommend saving the rendered duck fat for other cooking uses.
+While it may have a slightly maple flavor, you should save the rendered duck fat for other cooking uses.
 It’s awesome to cook potatoes in.

 Not everyone is a fan of duck, but if you like it, you need to try this.
 The maple glaze is slightly spicy and sweet and gives the duck a really nice flavor.

 Duck, Duck, Cooked Duck Recipes